OSI-Writer/OMF_Developer_Guide/docs/OMF_Quick_Start.rst

 and stores one value in it.

 To validate, open PI System Management Tools, navigate to Points/Point Builder, and search for your PI point.
-Its name should be {name of OMF application how you registered it with DCM}.container1.
-Hover the mouse over it, and validate PI point's value and its timestamp.
-For more information, see PI System Management Tools user manual.
+Its name should be as follows:

+``name of OMF application that you registered with DCM.container1``

+Hover the mouse over the name and validate the PI point value and timestamp.
+For more information, see PI System *Management Tools user manual*.

 Step 6 – cleanup
 ----------------